 Besides vitamin K1 (Phytonadione), the other ingredients in the shot are also considered safe.
 They are (4) (13):

-• Polyoxyethylated fatty acid derivative: It is used as a solvent and emulsifieriXA substance that helps mix two or more immiscible liquids to keep vitamin K in a dissolved form (as vitamin K is a fat-soluble vitamin).
+- Polyoxyethylated fatty acid derivative: It is used as a solvent and emulsifieriA substance that helps mix two or more immiscible liquids to keep vitamin K in a dissolved form (as vitamin K is a fat-soluble vitamin).

 Are There Any Side Effects Of Giving Vitamin K To The Baby?

-The side effect of the vitamin K injection is similar to that of any other shot and may include the following:
+The side effects of the vitamin K injection are similar to those of any other shot and may include the following:

 However, they are very uncommon compared to the risk of vitamin D deficiency.
 You may hold your baby while the shot is being administered or breastfeed them immediately after the shot to reduce their discomfort (4).